jalik/jk-router/README.md

 # Router.js

-A simple router for client side in JavaScript.
+This router uses the hash (#) part of the URL for navigation.

-## Creating a route
+## Create a route

-To create a route, just declare the path that should be monitored using ***Router.route(path, callback)***.
+To create a route, just declare the path that should be monitored using **Router.route(path, callback)**.
-Each time this path is reached, the associated callback will be called.
+Each time the route is reached, the callback is called.
+Inside the callback, **this** refers to the current route object.

 ```js
 Router.route("/", function() {